Allegheny-College-Science-310-F2018/lab2-cs310f2018/README.md

 repository contains the starter files for Laboratory 2 assignment in Computer Science 310.

 ## Summary
-This laboratory assignment invites you to study the given A* implementation in Netlogo.
-You are then required to make some modifications to the model and observe its behavior.
+This laboratory assignment invites you to study and explain the given A* implementation in Netlogo.
+You are then required to make some modifications to the model and to observe and describe its behavior.
-The programmer is also responsible for writing a detailed reflection, stored in the file `writing/reflection.md`.
+Finally, you are also responsible for writing a detailed reflection, stored in the file `writing/reflection.md`.
 This is a Markdown file that must adhere to the standards described in the [Markdown Syntax Guide](https://guides.github.com/features/mastering-markdown/).
 Remember, you